-

 Depending on where you are in Manhattan, you may have access to different providers.
 While Spectrum is available pretty much everywhere in the borough, there is at least a little variation in the availability of Verizon Fios and Astound Broadband Powered by RCN.

-The good news is that our top choice of internet service, Verizon Fios, covers 85.3%of the city.
-Only a few spots are missing from its service footprint, and those are mostly commercial areas of lower Manhattan and Midtown, plus a couple blocks near Columbia’s campus up in Morningside Heights.
+The good news is that our top choice of internet service, Verizon Fios, covers 73.0% of the city.
+Only a few spots are missing from its service footprint, and those are mostly commercial areas of lower Manhattan and Midtown, plus a couple blocks near Columbia's campus up in Morningside Heights.

 As for Astound (formerly RCN), it offers cable coverage almost everywhere in Manhattan — with two exceptions.
 The first is up in Washington Heights and Inwood, where things get a little spottier.
 Inwood, in particular, is missing some RCN coverage.
 The second is Roosevelt Island, which is mostly not served by RCN (except for in a small patch at its northernmost tip, near the hospital).

-You’re most likely going to have access to Spectrum offers ubiquitous coverage of 82.7% of the city.
+You're most likely going to have access to Spectrum, which offers ubiquitous coverage to 82.1% of the city.

 Generally speaking, Manhattan's internet providers are pretty consistent from neighborhood to neighborhood, particularly if you're downtown of Harlem and Morningside Heights.
 You won't see much difference between options on the Upper East Side and Upper West Side, and things aren't much different over in Hell's Kitchen or down in the Village, SoHo, and other lower Manhattan neighborhoods.